-Love people, use money.
-Don’t love money and use people.
-Make sure you work a day that when you put your head on the pillow at night you can say you’ve earned your sleep.
-Value simplicity yet be thorough.
-Minimum fanfare, maximum effort.
-The list goes on.
+I believe one should consider concepts such as “love people, use money, versus love money and use people”.
+“Make sure you work a day that when you put your head on the pillow at night you can say you’ve earned your sleep.”
+“Value simplicity yet be thorough.”
+“Minimum fanfare, maximum effort.”

-Since 1979, in the financial services industry, I have been a bank employee and life insurance company employee, but for the most part a salesperson, financial advisor, and business person.
+Since 1979, in the financial services industry, I have been a bank employee and life insurance company employee, but for the most part a salesperson, insurance/mutual fund advisor, and business person.
 I would say each year my resolve has been to deliver our services in a manner that maintains a good name for myself and my team.